 Many people with PTSD repeatedly re-experience the ordeal in the form of flashback episodes, memories, nightmares, or frightening thoughts, especially when they are exposed to events or objects reminiscent of the trauma.
 Anniversaries of the event can also trigger symptoms.
 People with PTSD also experience emotional numbness and sleep disturbances, depression, anxiety, and irritability or outbursts of anger.
 Feelings of intense guilt are also common.
 Most people with PTSD try to avoid any reminders or thoughts of the ordeal.
 PTSD is diagnosed when symptoms last more than one month.

-Co-occurring depression, alcohol abuse, substance abuse, or another anxiety disorder is not uncommon.
+Co-occurring depression, alcohol use disorder, substance abuse, or another anxiety disorder is not uncommon.
 The likelihood of treatment success is increased when these other conditions are appropriately identified and treated as well.

 Post-traumatic stress disorder.
 National Institute of Mental Health website.
 Available at: http://www.nimh.nih.gov/health/topics/post-traumatic-stress-disorder-ptsd/index.shtml.
 Accessed December 20, 2014.

 Posttraumatic stress disorder (PTSD).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated August 25, 2014.
 Accessed December 20, 2014.